The Photochemical Birth of the Hydrated Electron in Liquid Water: Conclusions

 Finally, our work provides new insights into the broad fluorescence emission associated with the hydrated electron, as reported in experiments.
 We demonstrate a clear correlation between the emission energy and the degree of localization of the electron.
 This relationship offers a fresh perspective on the optical behavior of the hydrated electron.
 In recent studies\cite{villa2025anomalous,villa2019anomalous,villa2022fluorescence}, fluorescence emission has been observed in different water solutions.
 Although different mechanisms have been proposed, the hydrated electron has not been considered as a contributing factor underlying these experimental observations.

-In conclusion, our theoretical studies here have provided fresh insights into the underlying mechanisms associated with on the most fundamental processes in the chemical physics and physical chemistry of water, namely how light interacts with liquid water and the subsequent photochemistry.
+In conclusion, our theoretical studies here have provided fresh insights into the underlying mechanisms associated with one the most fundamental processes in the chemical physics and physical chemistry of water, namely how light interacts with liquid water and the subsequent photochemistry.
 Through a synergy of data-driven approaches, our approach lays the ground-work to study the birth of the excited-state hydrated electron in different bulk aqueous salt solutions\cite{villa2025anomalous,villa2019anomalous,villa2022fluorescence}, at aqueous interfaces\cite{verlet2005observation,jordanverlet2024} and various biological contexts such as radiation-induced DNA damage\cite{wang2009bond,boudaiffa2000resonant}.
-On the more methodological side, it is interesting to explore whether our simulations can be used to develop machine-learning approaches \cite{Behler2007,Bartk2010,Weinan2018,Csanyi2022,Ceriotti2023} to examine the excited-state dynamics of aqueous systems which would allow for longer simulations and more statistics.
-This is an area we are actively pursuing and will be the subject of a future study.
+On the more methodological side, it is interesting to explore whether our simulations can be used to develop machine-learning approaches \cite{Behler2007,Bartk2010,Weinan2018,Csanyi2022,Ceriotti2023} to examine the excited-state dynamics of aqueous systems.
+Such methods would enable simulations with larger unit cells and a greater number of trajectories, potentially improving agreement with experimental observations and revealing new physical insights.